 These are just a few important examples.
 You could also consider including a SWOT analysis of your business (Strengths, Weaknesses, Opportunities, and Threats).
 This is a simple analytical format that helps you clearly identify the potential obstacles your business could encounter.

 Essentially, your business plan must outline your clear strategy for how you will achieve your goals and operate your business.

 If you’re looking to get funding for your business, in the form of an investment or bank loan, you will need a more comprehensive business plan that can be scrutinised by potential investors or banks.

 Depending on the type of business and your own financial status, you may need to secure funding in the form of a small business loan or an investment.

 The type of business you intend to create has a large bearing on this.
 For example, if you are an online business with minimal overheads and digital products, you may simply be able to fund your business with your own cash.

-Alternatively, if you intend to manufacture and sell physical products, for example, you may need to pay for things like a factory, raw materials, and staff.
+Alternatively, if you intend to manufacture and sell physical products, for example, you may need to pay for things like inventory, raw materials, and staff.
 Unless you have significant personal finances, funding may be needed.
 You could also potentially consider a small business loan if this is right for you.

 You’ll also need to open a business bank account for your new venture, which could be from a digital bank.

 Step 6: Create a Means to Operate Your Business